awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-bring-your-own.md

 You have to delete the first and last lines \(`-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`, respectively\) of the generated public key\.
 Additionally, you have to remove the line breaks in the generated public key\.
 The resulting value is a string of characters with no spaces or line breaks\.

    Different providers have different procedures for updating DNS records\.
 The following table lists links to the documentation for several common providers\.
 This list isn't exhaustive and inclusion in this list isn’t an endorsement or recommendation of any company's products or services\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-authentication-dkim-bring-your-own.html)
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/dg/send-email-authentication-dkim-bring-your-own.html)

-## Step 3: Configure a Domain to Use BYODKIM<a name="send-email-authentication-dkim-bring-your-own-configure-identity"></a>
+## Step 3: Configure a domain to use BYODKIM<a name="send-email-authentication-dkim-bring-your-own-configure-identity"></a>

-You can set up BYODKIM for both new domains \(that is, domains that you don't currently use to send email through Amazon SES\) and existing domains \(that is, domains that you've already set up to use with Amazon SES\)\.
-To set up a new domain, use the `CreateEmailIdentity` operation in the Amazon SES API\.
-To configure an existing domain, use the `PutEmailIdentityDkimSigningAttributes` operation\.

-This section includes procedures for setting up new and existing domains by using the AWS CLI\.
-Before you complete the procedures in this section, you first have to install and configure the AWS CLI\.
-For more information, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
+You can set up BYODKIM for both new domains \(that is, domains that you don't currently use to send email through Amazon SES\) and existing domains \(that is, domains that you've already set up to use with Amazon SES\) by using either the console or AWS CLI\.
+Before you use the AWS CLI procedures in this section, you first have to install and configure the AWS CLI\.
+For more information, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.\.

-### Option 1: Creating a New Domain Identity That Uses BYODKIM<a name="send-email-authentication-dkim-bring-your-own-configure-identity-new-domain"></a>
+### Option 1: Creating a new domain identity that uses BYODKIM<a name="send-email-authentication-dkim-bring-your-own-configure-identity-new-domain"></a>

-This section contains a procedure for creating a new domain identity that uses BYODKIM\.
+This section contains procedures for creating a new domain identity that uses BYODKIM\.
 A new domain identity is a domain that you haven't previously set up to send email using Amazon SES\.

-If you want to configure an existing domain to use BYODKIM, complete the procedure in [Option 2: Configuring an Existing Domain Identity](#send-email-authentication-dkim-bring-your-own-configure-identity-existing-domain) instead\.
+If you want to configure an existing domain to use BYODKIM, complete the procedure in [Option 2: Configuring an existing domain identity](#send-email-authentication-dkim-bring-your-own-configure-identity-existing-domain) instead\.

+**To create an identity using BYODKIM from the console**
++ Follow the procedures in [Creating and verifying a domain identity](creating-identities.md#verify-domain-procedure) and follow the BYODKIM option in the configure domain step\.

-**To create the identity**
+**To create an identity using BYODKIM from the AWS CLI**

+To configure a new domain, use the `CreateEmailIdentity` operation in the Amazon SES API\.

 1. In a text editor, paste the following code: